sumitchaskar7000/sumitchaskar7000/README.md

 <h1 align="center">Hi 👋, I'm Sumit Chaskar</h1>

 <p align="center">
   A passionate software developer with a bachelor's degree in Computer Engineering.
-I have a strong foundation in web development technologies like HTML, CSS, and JavaScript, as well as proficiency in programming languages such as Java and C++.
-I'm skilled in Database Management Systems (SQL), with hands-on experience in performing CRUD operations and working with object-oriented programming (OOP) concepts.
-Additionally, I have a solid understanding of data structures and their practical applications.
+I have experience in both frontend and backend development, utilizing HTML, CSS, JavaScript, Vue, and React to create dynamic user interfaces.
+On the backend, I'm skilled in various programming languages and frameworks, along with expertise in databases like SQL and RDBMS connectivity.
+Passionate about full-stack development, I'm always exploring new tools and technologies to further enhance my skills.
 </p>